oscarpedrero/BloodyRewards/README.md

 # Default value: 5
 MaxRewardsPerDayPerPlayerNpc = 5

-## Percent chance that an VBlood will drop the type of reward from the shop
+## Percent chance that an VBlood will drop the type of reward from the system
 # Setting type: Int32
 # Default value: 20
 minPercentageDropVBlood = 20